AgustinCdeCelis/AgustinCdeCelis/README.md

 I'm Agustin Cepeda, I'm from Argentina, actually living in Spain.
 I'm Sociologist, oriented to Data Science.
 Actually, I'm working as a Freelance Data Science at Upwork.
 I make exploratory Data Analysis, Machine Learning and Deep Learning Models with Python.
 I am passionate about logic thought, maths and data critical analysis.
 Coming from the social sciences, i 'm interested in the previous data analysis to understand the causes that give me the opportunity to develope better predictive models.
-With this background, my work experience and my Kaggle projects, i get the proper skills to generate high impacts in my project's creations.
+With this background, my work experience and my Kaggle projects (I'm actually a Kaggle Network Expert), i get the proper skills to generate high impacts in my project's creations.
 I have high level english, Intemediate Portuguese and I am going to study catalan.

 Repositories: